 - 65 grams or ⅓ cup pulverized (ground) Almonds (I toasted blanched almonds and processed them in food processor)

 - ½ teaspoon Almond Extract

 - 57 grams or ½ cup Cake Flour (1 tablespoon Cornstarch + All Purpose Flour)

 Chocolate Butter Icing

 - 2 ounces or 56.7 grams Semisweet Chocolate

-- 2 tbsp.
-Rum or Coffee (I mixed ¼ tsp. instant coffee with 2 tbsp. of hot water)
+- 2 tablespoon Rum or Coffee (I mixed ¼ teaspoon instant coffee with 2 tablespoon of hot water)